Myst Journey

 From Myst to Riven

 There was an illustrated coffee table book made during the development of Riven.
-It details how Riven got its realistic look, which is a combination of two key factors: ray-tracing in rendering, which video games are only in recent years are able to achieve in real-time; and hand-crafting of each shot with intricate modeling, photo-realistic textures, purposeful lighting, and subtle effects.
-And of course, it's attention to detail which shows in every aspect.
+It details how Riven got its realistic look, which is a combination of two key factors: ray-tracing in rendering (which video games are only in recent years able to achieve in real-time), and hand-crafting each shot with intricate modeling, photo-realistic textures, specific lighting, and subtle effects.

 It was originally released a few weeks after the release of Riven.
 While no longer officially published, it can still be found via Amazon or eBay.